kottoization/RAG-LLM-for-Education/README.md

 # EduGen

-EduGen is a modular toolkit for generating learning materials with Large Language Models.
-It exposes both a command‑line interface and a Gradio web application that provide several study aids:
+EduGen is a modular learning-material generation toolkit built around Large Language Models and retrieval‑augmented generation techniques.
+It exposes a command‑line interface and a Gradio web application that together provide a suite of interactive study aids:

 - ReAct-based educational agent with tool augmentation.
 - Quiz generation and performance analysis.